kikass13/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image3]

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YUV HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I also chose to create multiple sizes of the windows, to get a better representation of the different scales of cars (dependent on the distance).
 Here are some example images of the different :

 ![alt text][image4]
 ---